bytedance/android-inline-hook/doc/manual.md

 void *shadowhook_hook_sym_name(const char *lib_name, const char *sym_name, void *new_addr, void **orig_addr);
 ```

-* In this way, you can hook "the dynamic library that is currently loaded into the process", or you can hook "the dynamic library that has not been loaded into the process" (if the dynamic library has not been loaded at the time of hooking, shadowhook will internally record the current hook "demand", and the hook operation will be executed immediately once the target dynamic library is loaded into memory).
+* In this way, you can hook "the dynamic library that is currently loaded into the process", or you can hook "the dynamic library that has not been loaded into the process" (if the dynamic library has not been loaded at the time of hooking, ShadowHook will internally record the current hook "demand", and the hook operation will be executed immediately once the target dynamic library is loaded into memory).
-* shadowhook can hook symbols in `.dynsym` / `.symtab` / `.symtab in .gnu_debugdata` in ELF, and `shadowhook_hook_sym_name` will complete the work of symbol address lookup.
+* ShadowHook can hook symbols in `.dynsym` / `.symtab` / `.symtab in .gnu_debugdata` in ELF, and `shadowhook_hook_sym_name` will complete the work of symbol address lookup.
 * Symbols in `.dynsym` / `.symtab` can be viewed with `readelf`.
 * Symbols in `.symtab in .gnu_debugdata` can be viewed with `dd` + `xz` + `readelf`.
 * If you need to hook "multiple symbols from the same dynamic library", it is recommended to use the `shadowhook_dl*` API to complete the symbol address lookup in batches, which can speed up the symbol lookup in the hook process.

 ### Parameters

 * `lib_name` (must be specified): The basename or pathname of the ELF where the symbol is located.
 For the only dynamic library identified in the process, you can only pass the basename, for example: `libart.so`.
 For non-unique dynamic libraries, you need to handle compatibility according to Android version and arch, for example: `/system/lib64/libbinderthreadstate.so` and `/system/lib64/vndk-sp-29/libbinderthreadstate.so`.
-Otherwise, shadowhook will only hook the first dynamic library that matches basename in the process.
+Otherwise, ShadowHook will only hook the first dynamic library that matches basename in the process.
 * `sym_name` (must be specified): Symbol name.
 * `new_addr` (must be specified): The absolute address of the new function (proxy function).
 * `orig_addr` (you can pass `NULL` if not needed): Return the address of the original function.